rauc/rauc/docs/concept/update-concept.rst

    3. Skip if identical, install update otherwise

    4. Update slot status file

-   ..
-TODO: Write slot status file? (as it is not in the image, right?)

 4. Extract updated keyring (if supplied with the update)